 The bell was attached to the State House clock and rang the hours.
-It was temporarily loaned to the St. Augustine Church in Philadelphia, but was seriously damaged, along with the church, during Nativist Riots in 1844.
+It was temporarily loaned to the St. Augustine Church in Philadelphia but was seriously damaged, along with the church, during Nativist Riots in 1844.

-The Sister Bell was recast by the friars of St. Augusting and was kept at the University of Philadelphia area exhibit at the Penn Mutual Building, near Independence Hall, then moved to Villanova University.
+The Sister Bell was recast by the friars of St. Augustine and was kept at the University of Philadelphia area exhibit at the Penn Mutual Building, near Independence Hall, then moved to Villanova University.
 It is now in the Falvey Memorial Library on Villanova's campus.

 Protected from Destruction by the British